USS Hemminger: Cold War

 After a period of duty with the reserve training program, Hemminger recommissioned at Norfolk, Virginia, on 1 December 1950.
 In the following years her career assumed a pattern of local operations along the coast punctuated by reserve training cruises to Canada and the Caribbean.
 One reserve cruise in June 1952 took Hemminger to Lisbon, Portugal, while others saw her at Rouen, France; Barranquilla, Colombia; Cadiz, Spain, and New Orleans, Louisiana.

 Hemminger also participated in several fleet exercises and worked with the Gur in August 1954.
 Departing Little Creek, Virginia, on 23 November 1957 she reported to New York Naval Shipyard for inactivation.

-Royal Thai Navy (1959-present)
+Royal Thai Navy (1959–2025)

 Hemminger decommissioned there on 21 February 1958 and joined the Atlantic Reserve Fleet.
-She was loaned to Thailand on 22 July 1959 under the Military Assistance Program, and serves the Royal Thai Navy as HTMS Pin Klao (DE-1/DE-3/413).
+She was loaned to Thailand on 22 July 1959 under the Military Assistance Program, and commissioned into the Royal Thai Navy on 31 August 1959 as HTMS Pin Klao (DE-1/DE-3/413).
+She served as a training ship for naval cadets and naval petty officers, and as a "joint training ship" in combat exercises with international forces.
+She also operated as a ceremonial ship as part of the guard of honour for the royal barges at Klai Kangwon Palace in Hua Hin, the residence of the late King Bhumibol.
+On 10 September 2025, Natthaphon Narkphanit, then Deputy Minister of Defense and acting Minister of Defense, signed an order to decommission the WWII-era ship due to deterioration over prolonged service and she is no longer considered viable for further operations.